 The Dachshund dog breed is more likely to be affected by seasonal pollen than other dog breeds.

-Think about it, Dachshunds are lower to the ground.
-Their bellies, paws, and arms are all exposed to grass, carpets, dusty floors, etc.. making it more likely to cause skin irritation or allergies.
+Dachshunds are lower to the ground.
+Their bellies, paws, and arms are all exposed to grass, carpets, dusty floors, etc.. making it more likely to cause skin irritation and allergies.

 Eko and I went for a walk around the block after his shot appointment.
-He got sick to his stomach and went potty a couple of times.
+While on the walk, he got sick to his stomach and had diarrhea twice.
 Then, he laid down in the grass and started panting.
-I picked him up and he was totally limp in my arms.
+When I picked him up, he was totally limp in my arms.

 I rushed him back to the vet and they had to put him on IV’s to get his system back to normal.
 This was a very frightening experience for me, but luckily we didn’t lose him.